 10. State and local authorities, within a juvenile justice system, pursuant to specific State law;

 11. A victim of an alleged perpetrator of a crime of violence or a non-forcible sex offense.
 The disclosure may only include final results of the disciplinary proceedings conducted by Los Angeles Leadership Primary Academy with respect to that alleged crime or offense.
-Los Angeles Leadership Primary Academy may disclose the final results of the disciplinary proceeding, regardless of whether Los Angeles Leadership Primary Academy concluded a violation was committed
+Los Angeles Leadership Primary Academy may disclose the final results of the disciplinary proceeding, regardless of whether Los Angeles Leadership Primary Academy concluded a violation was committed; and/or

+12. A foster family agency with jurisdiction over a currently enrolled or former student, a short-term residential treatment program staff responsible for the education or case management of a student, and/or a caregiver (regardless of whether the caregiver has been appointed as the pupil’s educational rights holder) who has direct responsibility for the care of the student, including a certified or licensed foster parent, an approved relative or nonrelated extended family member, or a resource family, may access the current or most recent records of grades, transcripts, attendance, discipline, and online communication on platforms established by LALPA for student and parents, and any individualized education program (“IEP”) or Section 504 plan that may have been developed or maintained by LALPA.

+VI.
+RECORD KEEPING REQUIREMENTS

 Los Angeles Leadership Primary Academy will maintain a record of each request for access to and each disclosure of personally identifiable information from the education records of each student for as long as the records are maintained.
 For each request, the record must include the following information: the parties who have requested or received the information and the legitimate interests the parties had in requesting or obtaining the information.

 For disclosures of personally identifiable information to institutions that make disclosures of the information on behalf of Los Angeles Leadership Primary Academy in accordance with 34 C.F.R.
 99.33(b), the record must include the names of the additional parties to which the receiving party may disclose the information on behalf of Los Angeles Leadership Primary Academy and the legitimate interests that each of the additional parties has in requesting or obtaining the information.